 - Large print out of 人 Chinese character – click here to download

-- Small pretend play people figures (eg, Melissa and Doug, Grimms wooden rainbow friends peg dolls, Legos)
+- Small pretend play people figures (eg, Melissa and Doug, mini figures from LEGO sets)

-Please note that you might not need all of the above if your child remembers the character quickly.
-However, if you’re child has trouble learning a concept, different hands-on approaches can help facilitate understanding.
+If your child has trouble learning a concept, different hands-on approaches can help facilitate understanding.

 Although my son can confidently identify the 人 Chinese character from the 3-dimensional toys, I printed 人 in large, Kaiti font so that he could see that the 2-dimensional print was the same character.

 The following ideas are activities that my older child always enjoyed: tracing Chinese characters with various objects.
-However, to keep it real, my son has no interest in this, perhaps due to his young age, or maybe it’s just not his thing.
-But I want to share these ideas in case it might intrigue your children!
+To keep it real, my son has no interest in this, perhaps due to his young age, or maybe it’s just not his thing.
+And you can see which ones intrigue your children!

-And to keep it real, the following photo shows that my son wanted to immediately build a little house for the people figures!
-No worries though – he had a lot of fun, remembered the Chinese character, and was so attentive to the Peter Spier book!
-Yay for learning success!
+Though my son was more focused on building a little house for the people figures, he had a lot of fun!
+He remembered the Chinese character and really enjoyed the Peter Spier book!
+Yay for learning!

 In summary, I highly recommend the Peter Spier book to accompany a 人 Chinese character lesson!
 In addition, this is a timeless picture book for your home library!